Cyvore/CyvoreOS/README.md

 `export ABUSE_IPDB_KEY=<replace with api key>`
 `export VIRUS_TOTAL_KEY=<replace with api key>`

-### Running

-**Run from API:**
-TBD, currently available to use on cyvore.com/API

-**Run with CLI**
-TBD if we are going to support this and add run.py

 ## Architecture:

-Cyvore tool is working on plugin formation, each plugin will preform one concise objective.
-For example plugin could be check url in virusTotal, this is a rather big objective.
-A small one could be test how much a url is similear to known domain.
-As a guiding line we would prefer each plugin to as concise as possible.
+CyvoreOS is built on a plugin-based architecture, with each plugin performing a specific task.
+This allows CyvoreOS to be easily extensible and adaptable to new phishing detection techniques.

 ### Plugins:
-Every functionality will be called a plugin, and will follow a set of rules:
+Every functionality is called a plugin, and will follow a set of rules:
 * Contains run_check(chk) function.
   - run_check is the plugin entry point that will always recive [check object](#Check-object)
   - plugin_name is the plugin present name in output.
-  - and output could be string or dict object.
+  - output could be dict string or bool.
 ```
 def run_check(chk):
     plugin_name = "Template-Plugin"